mlm-games/KernelSU-Non-GKI/README.md

 python3 KernelSU/scripts/integrate-no-kprobe.py some_random_defconfig --enable-ksu-only-in-defconfig
 ```

-This script that makes an AnyKernel3 package and (optional) allows you to specify the DTB and DTBO files using the --dtb=filepath and --dtbo=filepath flags.
+There is also an script that makes an AnyKernel3 package and (optional) allows you to specify the DTB and DTBO files using the --dtb=filepath and --dtbo=filepath flags.
 For example:
 ```
 ./KernelSU/scripts/kernel_zipper.sh [--dtb=path/to/dtb/file.dtb] [--dtbo=path/to/dtbo/file.dtbo] [--kernel=path/to/kernel]
 ```